jython/book/README.md

 ## How to Create the Jython Book from Source

 Create a working directory, say `dg-jython` and `cd` into it.
-There, clone this repo (Windows Posh):
+There, clone this repo (here using Windows Posh):
 ```
 PS dg-jython> git clone https://github.com/jython/book.git

 ```
 This creates a sub-directory `book`.
-The book builds using Sphinx and Python in a virtual environbment.
+The book builds using Sphinx and Python 3 in a virtual environment.
 All you need to begin with is Python.
-If you do not have virtualenv, install it:
+If you do not have `virtualenv`, install it:
 ```
 PS dg-jython> python3 -m pip install virtualenv
 ```
 (You may need to specify ``python3`` explicitly as shown, or `py -3`, or it may just be `python` depending on your set-up.)
 Now create a virtual environment, activate it and install the tools.
 ```
 PS dg-jython> python3 -m virtualenv venv
 ...